 The highest and starting point is God the Father in the oculus; shifting your gaze you'll notice the Prophets and Sybils in daring positions, a typical characteristic of Pordenone, whose work includes the ovals and the frieze, where both religious and pagan subjects are represented also using the monochrome technique.

-On the way to the city center at the end of Via Campagna there's Santa Brigida, church built in the IX century, dedicated to the homonymous Irish saint.
+On the way to the city center, at the end of Via Campagna, there's the church of Santa Brigida (St. Brigid), built in the IX century and dedicated to the homonymous Irish saint.

-The building was decorated in different centuries and styles.
-An interesting work is the one of Robert de Longe, who decorated the dome, with a weightless Ascension.
-An artist of Flemish origin, after some years in Rome he came to Piacenza in 1685 and he became very successful by working for religious and private clients.
+The building has been decorated in different centuries and styles.
+The dome was decorated by Robert de Longe with a weightless Ascension.
+De Longe was an artist of Flemish origin, after some years in Rome he came to Piacenza in 1685 and he became very successful by working for religious and private clients.

 The third stop foresees a detour: once on Corso Garibaldi, you have to turn right in Via Croce and walk until the end of the street.
-There you'll find San Giovanni in Canale, the church that was built together with the Dominican monastery, in a district that in the XIII century was controlled by a noble family named Scotti; inside there are still the family tombs.
+There you'll find San Giovanni in Canale, a church built together with the Dominican monastery in a district that in the XIII century was controlled by the noble family named Scotti; inside there are still the family tombs.

 Walking along the right nave you'll meet a chapel, added at the end of the XVI Century and dedicated to the Immaculate Conception.

 In contrast with the austerity of the building this space is characterised by spectacular decorations.
 It was Giovan Battista Trotti, called Malosso, who made it.
-In the vault the Virgin receives the crown by the Most Holy Trinity in a sky full of clouds, and foreshortened figures painted with bright colours.
+In the vault the Virgin receives the crown from the Holy Trinity in a sky full of clouds and foreshortened figures painted with bright colours.

-After the whole morning looking upward it's time to turn down your eyes on a menu and a typical dish.
+After the whole morning looking upward it's time to turn down your eyes on a menu for a typical meal.

 Pissarei were made before the discovery of America, in the Middle Ages it was actually a noodle soup with black-eyed peas.

 In the apartments of the duchess, which nowadays host the Picture gallery, some precious frescoes are preserved.
-The large vaults of the rooms were decorated by Andrea Seghizzi a painter from Bologna in Emilia Romagna, and an expert in architectural and scenic designs.
+The large vaults of the rooms were decorated by Andrea Seghizzi, a painter from Bologna and an expert in architectural and scenic designs.

 A visit to the Museum ends the first day in Piacenza.

-The second day in Piacenza starts from the basilica of Sant'Antonino, first cathedral of Piacenza, where the relics of the Patron Saint of the city are preserved.
-Antonino was a soldier killed in the IV Century AD not far from Travo because of his religion.
+The second day in Piacenza starts from the Basilica of Sant'Antonino, where the relics of the Patron Saint of the city are preserved.
+Antonino was a soldier killed in the IV Century AD because of his religion, not far from Travo.

 Between 1624 and 1628 Camillo Gavassetti painted the vault.
 He was protected by the cardinal Odoardo Farnese.

-The building is the result of the collaboration between Ferdinando Galli Bibiena, decorator, and the architect Domenico Valmagini, who used here the scenographic culture on an urban level in his approach, cutting the corner with a diagonal facade.
+The building is the result of the collaboration between the decorator Ferdinando Galli Bibiena and the architect Domenico Valmagini, who used scenographic culture on an urban level here, cutting the corner with a diagonal facade.

 In the afternoon it's time to reach the imposing Romanesque Cathedral of Piacenza.

-Built starting from 1122, after the first building was destroyed by an earthquake in 1117, the result is a classical basilica divided in three naves with strong pillars and thin single lancet windows.
+Built starting from 1122, after the first church was destroyed by an earthquake in 1117, the result is a classical basilica divided in three naves with strong pillars and thin single lancet windows.

-Thanks to a path inside the Kronos Museum it is possible to see these frescoes up close: climb up the ancient stairs of the cathedral and in the end you can admire the city from above.
+Thanks to a path inside the Kronos Museum it's possible to see these frescoes up close: climb up the ancient stairs of the Cathedral and you can also admire the city from above.